 Awesome! we are able to reach the default gateway which means you should now be able to access the Paloalto gui from your local machine.

-In case if you are planning to use Static IP address for the management purpose, then you can follow the guide here and come back.
+In case if you are planning to use a Static IP address for management purpose, then you can follow the guide here and come back.

 5. Access the Paloalto web GUI.